TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Then, we replace the original password value with the crafted `NoncePwd` and click on Forward again:
+Then, we replace the original password value with the crafted `NoncedPwd` and click on Forward again:

 <br />